discentem/cavorite/README.md

 ## Full testing workflow

-> These steps are also performed automatically by our integration test on each pull request and push: [.github/workflows/integration-test.yaml](.github/workflows/integration-test.yaml)

 ### Minio (S3)

+> These steps for Minio are also performed automatically by our integration test on each pull request and push: [.github/workflows/integration-test.yaml](.github/workflows/integration-test.yaml)

 1. Run minio server.
    ```shell